hannobraun/playground/2025-08-02_language-design/README.md

 So far, we've only defined functions with implicit parameters. `add_two` consumes an argument, a number, but it doesn't specify that explicitly.

-It does so by putting a number on the stack, but then calling a function that takes 2 numbers from the stack.
-As a result, the whole function consumes one number and returns one number.
+It does so _implicitly_, by putting a number on the stack, but then calling a function that takes 2 numbers from the stack.
+As a result, the whole function consumes one number and returns another one.

-And that's often fine, but sometimes we want named function parameters.
+And that's often fine.
+But sometimes we want named parameters.
 And we can already do that!

 ```
 { => n